East Coast–West Coast hip-hop rivalry

-The East Coast–West Coast hip hop rivalry was a feud between artists and fans of the East Coast hip hop and West Coast hip hop scenes in the United States, especially from the mid-1990s.
-Focal points of the feud were East Coast–based rapper The Notorious B.I.G. with Puff Daddy and their New York City–based label, Bad Boy Records, and West Coast–based rapper Tupac Shakur with Suge Knight and their Los Angeles–based label, Death Row Records.
-The feud culminated in the murders of both rappers in drive-by shootings.
-Although several suspects have been identified, both murders remain unsolved.
+The East Coast–West Coast hip-hop rivalry is a dispute between artists and fans of the East Coast hip-hop and West Coast hip-hop scenes in the United States, especially from the mid-1990s.
+A focal point of the rivalry was the feud between East Coast–based rapper the Notorious B.I.G. signed by Puff Daddy and their New York City–based label, Bad Boy Records, and West Coast–based rapper Tupac Shakur signed by Suge Knight and their Los Angeles–based label, Death Row Records.
+Shakur and the Notorious B.I.G. were murdered in drive-by shootings within six months of each other, after which the feud entered a truce with a "peace" summit in 1997 at the behest of Nation of Islam leader Louis Farrakhan.

 Rivalry

 Background

-Hip hop music and hip hop culture is widely considered to have originated on the East Coast of the United States in New York City.
-As a result, New York rappers were often perceived as feeling their hip hop scene was superior to other regional hip hop cultures whereas those on the West Coast of the United States had developed an inferiority complex.
+Hip-hop music and hip-hop culture is widely considered to have originated on the East Coast of the United States in New York City.
+As a result, New York rappers were often perceived as feeling their hip-hop scene was superior to other regional hip-hop cultures whereas those on the West Coast of the United States had developed an inferiority complex.

-By the late-1980s, however, West Coast hip hop was flourishing, led by acts such as Compton, California's N.W.A.
+By the late-1980s, however, West Coast hip-hop was flourishing, led by acts such as Compton, California's N.W.A.
 On November 12, 1991, Bronx rapper Tim Dog released the album Penicillin on Wax.
-It contained several skits which mocked West Coast artists and a diss track directed at the members of N.W.A including Dr. Dre entitled "Fuck Compton."
+It contained several skits which mocked West Coast artists and a diss track directed at the members of N.W.A including Dr. Dre entitled "Fuck Compton".
 Dr. Dre would respond a year later on his debut solo album, The Chronic.
 Although Tim Dog would not figure into the later stages of the feud, his diss track presaged what was to come.
 This was also the same year that Uncle Luke came out with the album In the Nude which also dissed Dr. Dre.

-In 1991, Suge Knight co-founded Death Row Records in Los Angeles alongside Dr. Dre, Dick Griffey and The D.O.C.
-Knight, a native of Compton, California and a Blood, was among those in the West Coast hip hop scene irritated by the East Coast's perceived condescension toward the West.
+In 1991, Suge Knight co-founded Death Row Records in Los Angeles alongside Dr. Dre, Dick Griffey and the D.O.C.
+Knight, a native of Compton, California, and a Blood, was among those in the West Coast hip-hop scene irritated by the East Coast's perceived condescension toward the West.

-In 1993, fledgling A&R executive and record producer Sean "Puff Daddy" Combs founded the New York-centered hip-hop label, Bad Boy Records.
-The next year, the label's debut releases by Brooklyn-based rapper The Notorious B.I.G. (also known as Biggie Smalls) and Long Island–based rapper Craig Mack became immediate critical and commercial successes.
+In 1993, fledgling A&R executive and record producer Sean "Puff Daddy" Combs founded the New York–centered hip-hop label, Bad Boy Records.
+The next year, the label's debut releases by Brooklyn-based rapper the Notorious B.I.G. (also known as Biggie Smalls) and Long Island–based rapper Craig Mack became immediate critical and commercial successes.

-By 1994, New York-born, California-based rapper and actor Tupac "2Pac" Shakur had released two successful albums and starred in three movies.
+By 1994, New York–born, California-based rapper and actor Tupac "2Pac" Shakur had released two successful albums and starred in three movies.
 However, at the same time, his career was in jeopardy as he was low on money and standing trial in New York City on charges of sexual abuse, sodomy, and weapons possession.